language-org/voice-activ-detect-deepnet/README.md

   * develop branch would be our `integration` branch (for continuous integration and testing)

 * We will keep track of our commit and branch workflow with `git-graph` ([TODO] add snapshot of commit DAG)

+# Dataset

+## Data augmentation

+We can use the pure speech and noise corpora below for speech vs. silence classes.
+We can also augment pure speech dataset by adding noisy speech data created by summing speech and noise data.

+* `TIMIT` corpus for clean speech (1)
+  * license: ([TODO]: check)
+* `QUT- NOISE `: corpus of noise (1)
+    * license: CC-BY-SA ([TODO]: check)

+# References

+*note: references are formatted according to the Amercian Psychological Association (APA) style*

+(1) Dean, D., Sridharan, S., Vogt, R., & Mason, M. (2010).
+The QUT-NOISE-TIMIT corpus for evaluation of voice activity detection algorithms.
+In Proceedings of the 11th Annual Conference of the International Speech Communication Association (pp. 3110-3113).
+International Speech
+Communication Association.